kescobo/physalia-workshop/_pages/labs/lab_08_shortbred.md

-Representative Extract Dataset) is a pipeline to take a set of protein sequences, cluster them into families, build consensus sequences to represent the families, and then reduce these consensus sequences to a set of unique identifying strings ("markers").
+Representative Extract Dataset) is a pipeline to take a set of protein sequences, cluster them into families, build consensus sequences to represent the families, and then reduce these consensus sequences to a set of unique identifying peptide sequences ("markers").
 The pipeline then searches for these markers in metagenomic data and determines the presence and abundance of the protein families of interest.

-For additional information, please refer to the manuscript: [Kaminski J, Gibson MK, Franzosa EA, Segata N, Dantas G, Huttenhower C.High-specificity targeted functional profiling in microbial communities with ShortBRED.
+For additional information, please refer to the ShortBRED manuscript: [Kaminski J, Gibson MK, Franzosa EA, Segata N, Dantas G, Huttenhower C.High-specificity targeted functional profiling in microbial communities with ShortBRED.
 PLoS Comput Biol.
 2015 Dec